thomas-haslwanter/statsintro/rst/statsCategorical.rst

 If you have one sample group of data, you can check if your sample is representative of the standard population.
 To do so, you have to know the proportion :math:`p` of the characteristic in the standard population.
-It can be shown that a in population with a characteristic with probability :math:`p`, the standard error of samples with this characteristic is given by
+The occurrence of a characteristic in a group of *n* people is described by the binomial distribution, with :math:`mean = p*n`.
+The standard error of samples with this characteristic is given by

 .. math:: se(p) = \sqrt{p(1-p)/n}